How To Be Healthy – You are What You Eat, Think and Do

 Whilst there is no set prescription, there are certain ‘rules of the game’ which we can all adhere to.
 Here are some top suggestions for food to AVOID and ADD into your diet:

-- Processed foods and refined carbs - have been linked to obesity, chronic illness and disease.
+These foods have been linked to obesity, chronic illness and disease.
 In Perfect Weight Forever, Marisa says “When food is refined and processed, it is so chemically altered that our body cannot break it down properly or get nutrition from it.”
 Dr Myhill says that the “cons with ‘standard western’ diets is that they are ‘high in refined carbohydrates such as sugar, fruit and fruit juice, potato, cereal, grains and junk food.
 This ‘induces metabolic syndrome with all its complications including fatigue, obesity, diabetes, tooth decay, arterial and heart disease, cancer and dementia.”
-This comprehensive article has more information: Cereals and grains - are they good for you or do they keep you fat?
+This Good Carbs vs Bad Carbs comprehensive article has more information.

 Instead of seeing this as a chore or something you ‘should’ do, reframe it in your mind to make positive associations with how good it will feel to be healthy, vibrant and full of energy.
 Imagine the mitochondria of each cell is like a mouth – imagine these mouths are open and drinking in all the nutrients you provide, so they can make you lots of lovely energy and help keep your body healthy and well.